-The point at which horse cloths gave way to shaped saddles is lost in the mists of time.
+The point at which horse cloths gave way to shaped saddles is unknown.
 The scanty evidence suggest that earliest fully shaped saddle was in use in Europe from the second century before the Common Era.
 Evidence becomes much more prevalent in the first century CE in the Roman Empire, showing four horned saddles, which, despite their lack of stirrups, are highly effective in military use.

-The evidence for these saddles is primarily pictorial, but those are supplemented by archaeological finds of leather pieces from saddle coverings, bronze plates used to face the horns,1 and a piece of wood which has been plausibly identified as a saddle arch from Carlisle.2.
-Very recently, excavations of a stable in Pompeii produced conclusive evidence on the matter, as the skeleton of a horse was found accompanied by a saddle, which, when sectioned, revealed a wooden tree.
+The evidence for these saddles is primarily pictorial, but those are supplemented by archaeological finds of leather pieces from saddle coverings, and bronze plates used to face the horns.1 The suggestion that a piece of wood which was recovered in the Millennium Excavations at Carlisle could be an arch from a riding saddle does not bear up under a maker's scrutiny, however.2 Very recently, excavations of a stable in Pompeii produced some conclusive evidence on the matter, as the skeleton of a horse was found accompanied by a saddle.
+Preliminary investigation involved sectioning one of the horns which revealed wood inside.

 The limited quantity and quality of evidence means that any reconstruction of such a saddle demands a lot of conjecture.
 As a point of fundamental philosophy, it should never be assumed that there was only one way of doing anything, even in a single culture over a limited period, let alone over the vast geographical spread of the earlier Roman Empire, and the hundreds of years until horned saddles were supplanted by stirrup-bearing saddles.